Autostronomy/AutoProf/README.md

 Check the .aux file for extra information, including checks on the success of the fit.
 Check the .log file for messages about the progress of the fit, which are updated throughout the fitting procedure.
 Also, look at the diagnostic plots to see if the fit appears to have worked.

+Note that AutoProf has a list of arguments that it is expecting (see *List Of AutoProf Arguments* for a full list) and it only checks for those.
+You can therefore make any variables you need in the config file to construct your list of image files so long as they don't conflict with any of the expected AutoProf arguments.

 ### Other Processing Modes